 Wilson often explores in his work the importance of houses of worship in the world of dance.
-After spending time at Hancock Shaker Village and the Pillow Lab, he is creating an intentionally-crafted work that will premiere July 10-14 at Jacob’s Pillow Dance Festival.
-The site-based event at Hancock Shaker Village on Saturday, July 6, will feature the dancers in a roving performance that weaves the historic buildings and landscape into his narrative.
+After spending time at Hancock Shaker Village and the Pillow Lab, he is creating an intentionally-crafted work that will premiere July 10-14 at the Doris Duke Theatre as part of Jacob’s Pillow Dance Festival 2019.
+The site-based event at Hancock Shaker Village on Saturday, July 6, will feature members of the Fist and Heel Performance Group in a dance performance that promises to weave Hancock Shaker Village’s historic buildings and landscape into a thought-provoking narrative.

 Fist and Heel Performance Group is a Brooklyn-based dance performance group created by Reggie Wilson in 1989.
 The group blends contemporary dance with African traditions in what the founder and choreographer terms “Post-African Neo Hoodoo Modern dance.”
 An inaugural Doris Duke artist, Wilson is a graduate of New York University, Tisch School of the Arts.
 He has studied composition and been mentored by Phyllis Lamhut; and performed and toured with Ohad Naharin before founding Fist and Heel.
 He has lectured, taught and conducted extended workshops and community projects throughout the US, Africa, Europe, and the Caribbean.
 His work explores connections between secular and spiritual cultures of the African diaspora in the Americas.
-Audiences are drawn to his unique synergy of formal rigor, playfulness and depth.
+“Audiences are drawn to his unique synergy of formal rigor, playfulness and depth” (Dance Magazine).

 Presented in collaboration with Jacob’s Pillow, and made possible by the generous support of

 Joan & Jim Hunter, Julie Mehretu, Dr. Bruce & Reba Evenchik, Robin Lazarow & Jeanne Kangas.